Skip to main content

 Verification Process

-1. Card Insertion: Terminal reads card data, including iCVV, from the chip
+1. Card Insertion: The terminal reads card data, including iCVV, from the chip

 2. Technical Validation: Payment system validates iCVV

-3. Cryptogram Validation: System also validates the Authorization Request Cryptogram (ARQC)
+3. Cryptogram Validation: The System also validates the Authorization Request Cryptogram (ARQC)

-4. Comparison: Issuer’s system compares read iCVV against expected value
+4. Comparison: The issuer’s system compares read iCVV against the expected value

 5. Decision: Transaction proceeds or declines based on validation results